apache/beam/website/www/site/content/en/blog/apache-beam-flink-and-kubernetes.md

 alt="Streaming service design">

-This managed Dataflow based streaming infrastructure runs fine, but with some caveats:
+This managed, Dataflow-based streaming infrastructure runs fine, but with some caveats:

-1. Cost is high as it is a managed service.
+1. Cost is high, because it is a managed service.
 For the same resources used in a Dataflow application, such as vCPU and memory, the cost is much more expensive than using an open source streaming engine such as Flink running the same Beam application code.
-2. Not easy to extend features, such as autoscaling based on different applications, endpoints, or different parameters within one same application, so that we can achieve our goals of ladency of SLA.
+2. It's not easy to achieve our latency and SLA goals, because it's difficult to extend features, such as autoscaling based on different applications, endpoints, or different parameters within one application.
-3. Runs only on GCP.
+3. The pipeline only runs on Google Cloud.

-Another important factor we want to use a self managed service is the uniqueness of PANW’s streaming use cases.
+The uniqueness of PANW’s streaming use cases is another reason that we use a self-managed service.
 We support multi-tenancy.
-A tenant (a customer) can ingest data at a very high rate (>100k requests per seconds), or very low rate (&lt; 100 requests per second).
-A Dataflow job runs on VM’s instead of Kubernate, requiring a minimal one vCPU core.
-With a small tenant, this is just wasting resources.
-Our streaming infrastructure supports thousands of jobs, the CPU utilization will be more efficient if we do not have to use one core for a job.
-It is natural for us to use a streaming engine running on Kubernetes, so that we can allocate minimal resources for a small tenant, for example, using a GKE POD with ½ or less vCPU core.
+A tenant (a customer) can ingest data at a very high rate (>100k requests per second), or at a very low rate (&lt; 100 requests per second).
+A Dataflow job runs on VMs instead of Kubernetes, requiring a minimal one vCPU core.
+With a small tenant, this wastes resources.
+Our streaming infrastructure supports thousands of jobs, and the CPU utilization is more efficient if we do not have to use one core for a job.
+It is natural for us to use a streaming engine running on Kubernetes, so that we can allocate minimal resources for a small tenant, for example, using a Google Kubernetes Engine (GKE) pod with ½ or less vCPU core.

-# Choosing Apache Flink and Kubernetes
+## The choice of Apache Flink and Kubernetes

-In an effort to handle the above problems, we evaluated various streaming frameworks, including Apache Samza, Apache Flink, and Apache Spark, against GCP Dataflow to find the most efficient solution.
+In an effort to handle the problems already stated and to find the most efficient solution, we evaluated various streaming frameworks, including Apache Samza, Apache Flink, and Apache Spark, against Dataflow.

-**Performance:**
+### Performance

-* One standout factor was Apache Flink’s native Kubernetes support.
+* One notable factor was Apache Flink’s native Kubernetes support.
 Unlike Samza, which lacked native Kubernetes support and required Apache Zookeeper for coordination, Flink seamlessly integrated with Kubernetes.
-This eliminated unnecessary complexities.
-Performance-wise, both Samza and Flink were close competitors.
+This integration eliminated unnecessary complexities.
+In terms of performance, both Samza and Flink were close competitors.
 * Apache Spark, while popular, proved to be significantly slower in our tests.
-A presentation at the Beam Summit revealed that Apache Beam’s Spark Runner was approximately 10 times slower than Native Apache Spark [3].
-We could not afford such a drastic performance hit and rewriting our entire Beam codebase with native Spark was not a viable option, especially given the extensive codebase we had built over the past four years with Apache Beam.
+A presentation at the Beam Summit revealed that Apache Beam’s Spark Runner was approximately ten times slower than Native Apache Spark [3].
+We could not afford such a drastic performance hit.
+Rewriting our entire Beam codebase with native Spark was not a viable option, especially given the extensive codebase we had built over the past four years with Apache Beam.

-**Community:**
+### Community

-* The robustness of community support played a pivotal role in our decision-making.
-GCP Dataflow had provided excellent support, but we needed assurance in our choice of an open-source framework.
+The robustness of community support played a pivotal role in our decision making.
+Dataflow provided excellent support, but we needed assurance in our choice of an open-source framework.
 Apache Flink’s vibrant community and active contributions from multiple companies offered a level of confidence that was unmatched.
 This collaborative environment meant that bug identification and fixes were ongoing processes.
-In fact, in our journey, we have patched our system using many Flink fixes from the community such as fixing the gcs file reading exceptions by merging Flink 1.15 open source fix [FLINK-26063](https://issues.apache.org/jira/browse/FLINK-26063?page=com.atlassian.jira.plugin.system.issuetabpanels%3Acomment-tabpanel&focusedCommentId=17504555#comment-17504555) (we are using 1.13), and worker restarting issue for stateful jobs from [FLINK-31963](https://issues.apache.org/jira/browse/FLINK-31963).
-We also found and fixed some bugs on the open source and contributed back to the community during our journey, such as [FLINK-32700](https://issues.apache.org/jira/browse/FLINK-32700) for Flink Kubernetes Operator.
-We created a new GKE Auth support for Kubernetes client and merged to github at [4].
+In fact, in our journey, we have patched our system using many Flink fixes from the community:

+* We fixed the Google Cloud Storage file reading exceptions by merging Flink 1.15 open source fix [FLINK-26063](https://issues.apache.org/jira/browse/FLINK-26063?page=com.atlassian.jira.plugin.system.issuetabpanels%3Acomment-tabpanel&focusedCommentId=17504555#comment-17504555) (we are using 1.13).
+* We fixed an issue with workers restarting for stateful jobs from [FLINK-31963](https://issues.apache.org/jira/browse/FLINK-31963).

+We also contributed to the community during our journey by founding and fixing bugs in the open source code.
+For details, see [FLINK-32700](https://issues.apache.org/jira/browse/FLINK-32700) for Flink Kubernetes Operator.
+We also created a new GKE Auth support for Kubernetes clients and merged it to GitHub at [4].

-**Integration:**
+### Integration

-* Additionally, the seamless integration of Apache Flink with Kubernetes provided us with a flexible and scalable platform for orchestration.
+The seamless integration of Apache Flink with Kubernetes provided us with a flexible and scalable platform for orchestration.
 The synergy between Apache Flink and Kubernetes not only optimized our data processing workflows but also future-proofed our system.

-# Architecture and Deployment Workflow
+## Architecture and deployment workflow

-In the realm of real-time data processing and analytics, Apache Flink stands tall as a powerful and versatile framework.
-When combined with Kubernetes, the industry-standard container orchestration system, Flink applications can scale horizontally and enjoy robust management capabilities.
+In the realm of real-time data processing and analytics, Apache Flink distinguishes itself as a powerful and versatile framework.
+When combined with Kubernetes, the industry-standard container orchestration system, Flink applications can scale horizontally and have robust management capabilities.
 We explore a cutting-edge design where Apache Flink and Kubernetes synergize seamlessly, thanks to the Apache Flink Kubernetes Operator.

 At its core, the Flink Kubernetes Operator serves as a control plane, mirroring the knowledge and actions of a human operator managing Flink deployments.
 Unlike traditional methods, the Operator automates critical activities, from starting and stopping applications to handling upgrades and errors.
-Its versatile feature set includes fully-automated job lifecycle management, support for different Flink versions, and multiple deployment modes like application clusters and session jobs.
-Moreover, the Operator's operational prowess extends to metrics, logging, and even dynamic scaling via the Job Autoscaler.
+Its versatile feature set includes fully-automated job lifecycle management, support for different Flink versions, and multiple deployment modes, such as application clusters and session jobs.
+Moreover, the Operator's operational prowess extends to metrics, logging, and even dynamic scaling by using the Job Autoscaler.

-## Building a Seamless Deployment Workflow
+### Build a seamless deployment workflow

 Imagine a robust system where Flink jobs are deployed effortlessly, monitored diligently, and managed proactively.
-This is precisely what our team achieved by integrating Apache Flink, Apache Flink Kubernetes Operator, and Kubernetes.
+Our team created this workflow by integrating Apache Flink, Apache Flink Kubernetes Operator, and Kubernetes.
 Central to this setup is our custom-built Apache Flink Kubernetes Operator Client Library.
 This library acts as a bridge, enabling atomic operations such as starting, stopping, updating, and canceling Flink jobs.